 When a natural or technological disaster occurs, faith based and other voluntary groups follow established protocols and collaborate with local public safety officials to build community resilience.
 But when public violence occurs, there are no protocols to guide the community and no organized response.
 What we most often see today is misinformation, fragmentation of services, and recurring cycles of violence that are left unaddressed.

 Change is never easy.
-Faith leaders, communicators, human services nonprofits, trauma and public health professionals, public safety, emergency managers and educators will be needed to collaborate in pilot communities where components of the framework are evaluated and continuously revised.
-As pilots are successful in building community public violence resilience, new protocols and response roles will be established.
+Faith leaders, communicators, human services nonprofits, trauma and public health professionals, public safety, emergency managers and educators will be needed to collaborate in pilot communities where components of the Framework are evaluated and revised.
+As pilot components are proven to be successful, new protocols and response roles will be established.

-To join our efforts or to get more information, contact the Center for Public Violence Recovery at (443) 399-3075 or send an email to: [email protected]
+For more information about the Framework, contact the Center for Public Violence Recovery at (443) 399-3075 or send an email to: [email protected]

 The Center for Public Violence Recovery is guided by a national advisory council and is a program of the Village Life Company, a 501(c)(3) organization that has researched and developed public violence resilience and disaster response programs in collaboration with mainstream religious organizations and educational institutions since 1996.